 How 4 of the CIS Controls™ Can Help Secure Your Home Network

 Facing everything from viruses to malware, home and personal networks can be just as vulnerable to cyber crime as organizational systems.
 We spoke with cyber experts at CIS to learn what steps they take and CIS Controls they implement to practice cyber safety at home.
-To support Week 1 of National Cybersecurity Awareness Month (NCSAM), here are eight tips to help you protect your home network from cyber threats:
+Here are eight tips to help you protect your home network from cyber threats:

 1. Count your devices